 Although you may never have been in contact with ORC, we collect information about you because of its relevance to the history of a car.
 If you previously owned, drove or maintained a car, it is relevant to the history and provenance of the car that your name is mentioned in that context.
 Note that in most cases information about your ownership of a car or your involvement with it may be provided by other people or may already be in the public domain in the form of press reports or published on other websites.

 In the vast majority of cases, the only information we will record and display is the driver's name.
 In many cases, we will also record their nationality.
 For car owners, we may also record and display their home town, helping to identify the car's movements over time.
-As this data is collected for historical research purposes, it is subject to a number of exemptions from the EU-GDPR and UK-GDPR.
+As this data is collected for historical research purposes and ORC's research is carried out with the aim of growing society's collective knowledge, it is subject to a number of exemptions from the EU-GDPR and UK-GDPR.

 In the case of a relatively small numbers of drivers, team principals and designers, we also collect and collate biographical information for 'Where Are They Now'.
 This will include dates and places of birth and death.

 You have a right to be informed whether we hold information about you, the right to a copy of that data, the right to have any errors rectified, and other rights that are less relevant to the way we use this data.
 ORC has an interest in the histories of old racing cars, including both the racing history and the ownership history, which we regard as legitimate interests in terms of the EU-GDPR and UK-GDPR.
 We will therefore keep the personal data we hold about you to a minimum, and we will only use your data to produce the race histories and the ownership histories of cars covered by the site.

 Category 4: visitors to the website